Man arrested for raping a woman on a SEPTA train while other riders failed to intervene, authorities say - KTVZ

 “The SEPTA employee boarded the train and saw the assault in progress and immediately called 911.
 That prompted an immediate response by SEPTA Transit Police, and an officer boarded the train when it arrived at the 69th Street Transportation Center,” Busch said in a statement.
 “The officer located the suspect and the victim, and took the suspect into custody.”

+SEPTA police chief Thomas Nestel III said there were very few notifications to police about the incident even though there were people on the train with phones in their hands who witnessed the alleged rape take place.

+Asked if passengers on the train recorded the incident on their phone and posted video on social media, “I can tell you people were holding their phone up in the direction of this woman being attacked,” he said.

-The Upper Darby Township Police took the lead on the case because they have a Special Victims Unit, he said.
+The Upper Darby Township Police took the lead on the case because they have a special victims unit, Busch said.

+“Anybody that was on that train has to look in the mirror and ask why they didn’t intervene or why they didn’t do something,” Upper Darby Police Superintendent Timothy Bernhardt told CNN on Monday.
+“Collectively, they could have gotten together and done something.”

 The suspect was identified as Fiston M. Ngoy, 35, who had preliminary arraignment last Thursday on charges of rape, sexual assault, aggravated indecent assault and more, according to court documents.